abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     ![](.././media/hybrid12.png)

-1. Now, once the policy assignment is created, click on **Refresh**, to see Deploy Log Analytics Workspace for Linux on the assigned policies list in the **Not started** state.
+1. Now, once the policy assignment is created, click on **Refresh** to see Deploy Log Analytics Workspace for Linux on the assigned policies list in the **Not started** state.

     ![](.././media/arc13.png)